Analgesics

 LED Spirulina for COVID-19

-LED Spirulina has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+LED Spirulina has been reported as potentially beneficial for COVID-19 in the following study.
+We have not reviewed LED Spirulina in detail.

 Tzachor et al., Photosynthetically Controlled Spirulina, but Not Solar Spirulina, Inhibits TNF-α Secretion: Potential Implications for COVID-19-Related Cytokine Storm Therapy, Marine Biotechnology, doi:10.1007/s10126-021-10020-z